precice/precice/tools/testing/communication_dummies/README.md

 # Communication dummies

-These dummies test the m2n communication, both intialization and execution.
+These dummies test the m2n communication, both initialization and execution.

 This example is described in the master thesis of Alexander Shukaev [1].
 A smaller example is also implemented as a unit test in `src/m2n/tests`.